+ Do you teach beginners?

 Berklee College of Music - Boston, MA

-Hunter College School of Arts and Sciences - New York, NY
+Hunter College Music Department - New York, NY

 Undergrad Studies: Jazz Guitar